• DOWNLOAD PORTALS •

-The gold standard for download portals is a bunch of State and Federal government websites that exist soley for the purpose of data distribution (aka "data gateways", "data marts" or "data clearinghouses").
-The products typically available on these sites are complete databases pulled from a robust archive and tranferred intact to users.
+The gold standard for download portals is a bunch of State and Federal government websites that exist solely for the purpose of data distribution (aka "data gateways", "data marts" or "data clearinghouses").
+The products typically available on these sites are complete databases pulled from a robust archive and transferred intact to users.
 Full documentation for each database is usually included in the downloaded fileset.
 It would be great if we could get everything we needed from the high-end data portals, but sometimes we need to turn to less robust options.
 Web-mapping applications, which are primarily used to compose informative on-screen maps, often offer users the ability to download limited-sized chunks of their source data.

 State-Level and Local-Level Data

 - Michigan Geographic Data Library is used by the state's Department of Technology, Management & Budget to distribute their spatial data.

 - Outagamie County Data Download is used by the county's Land Information Office to distribute selected databases from their geographic information system.

 - WisconsinView.org is a UW-Madison based program that distributes Wisconsin-specific aerial photography, Landsat imagery, LiDAR-derived elevation data, flood data and tornado data.

 - National Atlas Data Download is used by the National Atlas to distribute their library of small-scale (1:10,000,000 and 1:1,000,000) spatial databases.

 - National Map Viewer is a web-mapping application used by the US Geological Survey to distribute a variety of their background maps, base data layers and natural hazards data